EmpireCTF/empirectf/writeups/2018-10-05-Hackover-CTF/README.md

 The same result can be achieved with e.g `name == "fo"` and `password = "obar"`, and so these two sets of credentials will result in the same digest and therefore the same bucket in the `std::unordered_set`.

 Now we have everything needed to exploit the program.
-We start by adding 1000 users with `name == "ro"` and `password == "ot1"`, then simply attempt a login with `name == "root"` and `password == "1"` (the `1` was used because neither field could be empty).
-All of these credentials (duplicates are not checked, but simply inserted again and again) have the same digest and so they end up in the same bucket.
+We register a user with `name == "ro"` and `password == "ot1"`, then simply attempt a login with `name == "root"` and `password == "1"` (the `1` was used because neither field could be empty).
+These two sets of credentials have the same digest and so they end up in the same bucket.

 ([Full exploit script here](scripts/secure_hash.sh))